 There’s a distinction to be made between delivering information and telling what’s going on in a nation – and how events outside our boundaries affect them.
 The importance of context and viewpoint cannot be overstated.
 Our reporters and editors strive to focus on real people, not just institutions, in order to highlight how events affect our lives in a human context.
 Because we live in such a busy society, every story must persuade readers to devote time to it.
-People will click to another website, turn the page, or change the channel if the news item does not try to be fascinating or tell the reader why they should care.
+People will click on another website, turn the page, or change the channel if the news item does not try to be fascinating or tell the reader why they should care.

 Despite the fact that our job is changing, the ideals that underlie our work remain the same.
 Everything we do must be unflinchingly fair, honest, and unbiased.
 We’re dealing with demonstrable facts backed up by trustworthy and competent sources.
 We investigate all sides of a story with equal zeal.